(Amended 7/15; 1/20)

-- the Office of the Provost, if the respondent is a faculty member or other instructional personnel (except graduate assistants);
+- the Office of the Provost, if the responding party is a faculty member or other instructional personnel (except graduate assistants);

-- the Dean of Students, if the respondent is a student (including a graduate student, in which case the Dean of the Graduate College also must be notified in order to determine whether ramifications apply for the student's academic progress);
+- the Dean of Students, if the responding party is a student (including a graduate student, in which case the Dean of the Graduate College also must be notified in order to determine whether ramifications apply for the student's academic progress);

 - The administrator may: